EmbarkStudios/kajiya/README.md

 # Working on Rust shaders

-After writing your shader and setting things up, run the shader builder from assets/rust-shaders/builder.
+Add your shaders to the assets/rust-shaders crate.
+Change SimpleRenderPass::new_compute to SimpleRenderPass::new_compute_rust as required, see existing examples.
+Then to compile your rust shaders and add them to the list so they can get loaded by name, run the shader builder from assets/rust-shaders/builder.

 ## Acknowledgments